-The app uses Azure machine learning service with a custom model which is trained on the following crops. -Apple -Blueberry -Cherry (including sour) -Corn (maize) -Grape -Orange -Peach -Pepper, bell -Potato -Raspberry -Soybean -Squash -Strawberry -Tomato
+The app uses a custom Tensorflow model which is trained to detect various diseases on the following crops. -Apple -Blueberry -Cherry (including sour) -Corn (maize) -Grape -Orange -Peach -Pepper, bell -Potato -Raspberry -Soybean -Squash -Strawberry -Tomato

 How to test

--Download the app from the Google Playstore https://play.google.com/store/apps/details?id=com.app.afrifarm or from the attached files of this submission
+-Download the app the attached files of this submission https://alexaforgood.s3.amazonaws.com/app-debug.apk

 -Test with an image containing a crop disease e.g https://drive.google.com/file/d/1LSkPC5Zp9uxT7BmtN7g4mbrnlXaAHuJ_/view?usp=sharing which contains corn rust